Early detection and rapid response (EDRR) are primary

 - Rapid response projects are implemented for eradication or

-- Statewide management plans for “T” weeds are updated
+- Statewide management plans for “T” weeds are periodically updated to clarify strategies and identify priority geographies.

 ODA works with state and federal cooperators, county weed